justin8ty/born2beroot/CHECKLIST.md

 - [ ] Check “UFW” program is installed and works.
 	`sudo ufw status numbered`
 - [ ] Ask for basic explanation of UFW and why use it.
-- [ ] List the active rules in UFW.
+- [ ] List active rules in UFW.
 A rule must exist for port 4242.
 - [ ] Add a new rule to open port 8080.
-Check that this one has been added by listing the active rules.
+Then, list the active rules.
 	`sudo ufw allow 8080`
 - [ ] Delete this new rule.
 	```